vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 Bill control policies
 =====================

-In Odoo, the *bill control* policy determines the quantities billed by vendors on every purchase order, for ordered or received quantities.
+In Leansoft, the *bill control* policy determines the quantities billed by vendors on every purchase order, for ordered or received quantities.
 The policy selected in the settings will act as the default value and will be applied to any new product created.